TULiberalArts/Pennsylvania-Policy-Database-Project/pages/documents.md

 # custom variables

 ---
-## Information on How to use the Datatbase
+## Information on How to use the Database
 - [Step by Step User Instruction](https://drive.google.com/file/d/1PYtq3vXrl7aIXwsRsocqMqkyeneVjBAh/view?usp=sharing)

 ## Information on How We Collect and Code the Data